cjyoon/triomix/README.md

 sibling_mix_s: Fraction of sibling's DNA mixture obtained from the 'single' calculation mode.
 Calculated with GroupB SNPs.
 father_mix_s: Fraction of father's DNA mixture obtained from the 'single' calculation mode.
 Calculated with GroupA SNPs.
 mother_mix_s: Fraction of mother's DNA mixture obtained from the 'single' calculation mode.
 Calculated with GroupA SNPs.
-mendelian_error_rate: Fraction of alternative reads where both parents are homo-ref genotype.
+denovo_error_rate: Fraction of alternative reads where both parents are homo-ref genotype.
 Calculated with GroupC SNPs.
 ```